stephenyoon84/Flatiron_Group_Project_Mod_1/README.md

 # Group Project for Module 1 - Sean Lucius & Stephen Yoon

 - Cocktail app
+  - User
+    - Guest: Doesn't have account.
+Guest can only use search function.
+    - User: Have account.
+User can create their own favorite list of cocktails.
+    - Bartender: Possible to check how many cocktails they can make.
+  - Search
     - Search Cocktail by Ingredient
     - Search Ingredient need for Cocktail

+- Story (At least 4)
+  1. As a user, ~~
+  2. As a user, ~~
+  3. As a guest, ~~
+  4. As a bartender, ~~

+- Table Information
+  - Recipe
+  - Ingredient
+  - User
+  - etc.

 - JSON url
   - https://github.com/teijo/iba-cocktails